IObundle/iob-soc/README.md

 COMPILE\_OBJ: name of the FPGA configuration file to build.

-BOARD\_SERVER: remote machine where the hardware board is attached.

-BOARD\_USER: user name for BOARD\_SERVER.

 REMOTE\_ROOT_DIR: directory in the remote machine to copy the current directory

+DOC\_TYPE: directory in the document directory containing the Latex files producing the desired type of document

 ASIC\_NODE: directory in the asic directory containing a compilation environment for the ASIC technology node

-DOC\_TYPE: directory in the document directory containing the Latex files producing the desired type of document

 ## Simulation